 Can Sortio handle scanned PDFs where the OCR is bad?

 Yes, with a caveat.
-Sortio reads the PDF's text layer first; if the OCR is missing or unusable, Sortio can re-OCR the file as part of the sort run (managed AI tier) or you can pre-process with OCRmyPDF locally.
+Sortio reads the PDF's existing text layer; it does not run its own OCR.
+If the layer is missing or unusable, pre-process the file with OCRmyPDF (free) and Sortio reads the layer it adds.
 The LLM is robust to OCR noise that breaks regex-based tools, which is the entire reason this approach holds up where Hazel falls down.

 Does Sortio process PDFs locally or in the cloud?